 To start, however, we need to be able to read a bit of music.
 This is a staff.
-Five lines, no frills, tells us nothing.
-In order to know what those lines mean, at the beginning of each staff there is a a symbol called a clef.
-There are three types of clefs:

 Please notice that I included the trebel and bass clefs on a staff, but left the movable c out of one.
 This is so you do not get confused.
 The trebel clef always has that little curlycue around the second line from the bottom (which is the note 'G' under this clef, granting it the secondary name of 'g clef').
 The bass clef is always around the second line from the top (under the same rule as the trebel clef, this is called the 'f clef').